-Like other states, Virginia has its own state laws that govern wrongful death claims.
-In this article, we'll look at a few of these laws.
-We'll start with an overview of Virginia's wrongful death law and the time limits for filing this kind of civil lawsuit in the state's court system.
-Then, we'll look at who may file such a claim and the types of damages that may be available if the claim succeeds.
+Like other states, Virginia has its own set of wrongful death laws that permit a deceased person's survivors to file a lawsuit if the death was the result of another party's accidental or intentional act.
+In this article, we'll look at a few key parts of these laws, including the state's definition of "wrongful death," who is eligible to file a Virginia wrongful death claim, the time limit for filing this kind of lawsuit, and the types of damages that could be available if the claim succeeds.

-Damages may be available in a wrongful death claim to compensate the family and the estate for a number of losses.
-Under Virginia Code section 8.01-52, damages in a wrongful death claim may include, but are not limited to compensation for:
+In a successful wrongful death lawsuit, the court orders the defendant to pay "damages"—or compensation for losses associated with the death—to the deceased person's survivors or estate.
+Under Virginia law, damages in a wrongful death claim may include, but are not limited to, compensation for:

-If you are thinking about filing a wrongful death lawsuit in Virginia, or you would just like to learn more about your legal options, you might consider contacting an experienced Virginia wrongful death lawyer in your area.
+If you are thinking about filing a wrongful death lawsuit in Virginia, or you would like to learn more about your legal options, you might consider contacting an experienced personal injury attorney in your area.